stevencurtis/SwiftCoding/DIStoryboards/README.md

 This doesn't provide us with a solution for using `segues` but...still...there you go.

-Of course we can do even better - This should conform to a [protocol](https://medium.com/@stevenpcurtis.sc/protocols-in-swift-f46c31283b18) that would enhance testing possibilities, as would allowing us to use any storyboard
+Of course we can do even better - This should conform to a [protocol](https://medium.com/@stevenpcurtis.sc/protocols-in-swift-f46c31283b18) that would enhance testing possibilities, as would allowing us to use any storyboard:

 ```swift
 protocol ViewControllerFactoryProtocol {